 At age 68, tired and already ill, she wished to retire from public life, but members of the Mapai party encouraged her to answer as the party’s secretary general supporting Prime Minister Levi Eshkol.
 After Israel’s victory in the Six-Day War against Egypt, Jordan, and Syria in June of 1967, she helped merge the Mapai party with two dissident parties into the Israeli Labor Party.

 FIRST FEMALE PRIME MINISTER

 Following the unexpected death of Levi Eshkol in 1969, she had to put o her wishes of retirement again and had to replace him.
-Shortly after, her party won the elections and she became the fourth, and rst woman, Prime minister of the state of Israel.
+Shortly after, her party won the elections, and she became the fourth, and first woman, Prime minister of the state of Israel.
 She maintained a coalition government that had come out in June 1967, pressing for a peace settlement in the Middle East by diplomatic means.
-She gained economic and military assistance from the United States, and traveled widely.
+She gained economic and military assistance from the United States and traveled widely.
 She met with Nicolae Ceausescu in Romania in 1972, and Pope Paul VI at the Vatican in 1973, and was host to the chancellor of West Germany.
 But her e orts to build peace with the Arab states were broken o in 1973 by the outbreak of the fourth Arab-Israeli, “Yom-Kippur” War.
 Israel’s lack of readiness and the negative results of the war led to a campaign against its prime minister.
 Anyway, she came back and won the 1974 elections.
 Golda Meir formed a new coalition government, but exhausted and ill, she resigned shortly afterward, remaining in the government until a new government was formed.
 She was succeeded by Yitzhak Rabin.